-The marketing world has been buzzing about the implications of ChatGPT and other AI-generated content.
+The marketing world has been buzzing with the implications of ChatGPT and other AI-generated content since late 2022.
 These tools can produce original text using machine learning — and can do so quickly and often free of charge.

-The impact will no doubt be vast and wide.
-There is already news of AI-written screenplays and short stories, and the technology is developing at a breakneck pace.
+The impact has already been vast and wide.
+For many ChatGPT stands in as a representative for all AI, which is transforming our world as we speak.
+There is news of AI-written screenplays and short stories, and entire AI-powered news reports.
+And the technology continues to develop at a breakneck pace.

 So, what does this mean for content marketers and blog writers?
 Can AI really replace human-generated content?
 Or, is this just another tool to be wielded by savvy content writers?